 All first-year and sophomore students are guaranteed university-provided housing and have been organized into residential cohorts usually ranging from 6-12 students.
 Students living in off-campus apartments are considered assigned to a residential cohort with the people with whom they share an apartment or house.

 The capacity of many buildings, and many rooms within buildings, has been reduced to allow for physical distancing.
 Entry to many Tufts facilities is being access-controlled in a new way in 2020-21.
 It is anticipated that dine-in service will be possible in the dining centers at various times during the academic year, and reservations will be required.
 At other times, all service is takeout only.

-NESCAC conference competition has been canceled for Fall 2020.
-Competitive club sports and intramurals have been suspended for the fall semester.
-Outdoor athletics facilities are available for student use subject to applicable safety guidelines.
+Competition in all varsity, club and intramural fall and winter sports has been canceled.
+Planning continues for the possibility of spring competition, and updated information will be provided as it becomes available.
+The Fitness Center and outdoor athletics facilities are available for student use subject to applicable safety guidelines.
 The athletics department and the Office for Campus Life are collaborating to provide low-risk, non-contact recreation activities and expanded e-sports opportunities for students.

 Our community’s health and safety depend on all members abiding by certain standards.
-This includes a general ban on university-sponsored travel in fall 2020 to reduce the number of people who contract and spread COVID-19.
+This includes the University's general ban on university-sponsored travel extending into the spring 2021 semester to reduce the number of people who contract and spread COVID-19.

 As much as possible, student organization events should occur through a virtual format.
 In-person events need to be approved through the Office for Campus Life.
-Also, social events and gatherings in indoor and outdoor spaces must be limited in size, in accordance with public health guidelines.
+Also, social events and gatherings in indoor and outdoor spaces must be limited in size to no more than 10 people, in accordance with public health guidelines.